Be More Effective at Giving and Receiving Feedback

 Establish your openness to learning and improving

 By being open to hearing about how you are performing from colleagues and customers, you’re taking a big step toward improving.
-You can’t address any issues or problems unless or until you know about them.
+You can’t address any issues or problems until you know about them.
 Begin by letting people know that you want to hear the truth about how the company––and you as the leader––are doing.

 Shed your ego and get others to do so as well